What is child abuse?

 - Poor physical health

-Child abuse can take a number of forms and often a child may suffer more than one.
-Here we list four major types of abuse:
+Child abuse can take a number of different forms and often a child may suffer more than one type of abuse.
+The different types of child abuse include:

 Childhood sexual abuse